IMTtugraz/PyQMRI/README.rst

 Contributing
 ------------
-Development and code contributaions should be done at our GitLab_ site to facilitate the CI integration and GPU availability there.
+Development and code contributions should be done at our GitLab_ site to facilitate the CI integration and GPU availability there.
 If you want to contribute please make sure that all tests pass and adhere to our `Code of Conduct`_.
 Prior to running the tests it is necessary to start an ipcluster.
 An exemplary workflow would be: